NTasico/capstone/ideas.md

 ### Source of Data

 The data is extracted from the ICPSR of University of Michigan.
+The website contains a cohort of social science data sets.

 Data set(s): https://www.icpsr.umich.edu/icpsrweb/ICPSR/series/527